wbyoung/jsi/_posts/00-06-01-learnyounode-notes.md

   - `http uppercaserer` and `http json api server` are good network exercises as well.

+- Have students discuss/present where they had troubles with the tutorial, what they learned, and what they didn't grasp.

 - After lunch, start building up a server.
 Use TDD while doing this.
 The students can (and should) try to do this on their own, but it will likely be something where we do a little together, then they do a little repeating on